probate and administration of estates

 To administer an estate is to deal with the assets and liabilities of someone who has died.

-- Personal representatives (PRs) – means executors appointed by a will or administrators appointed by the court (when there is no will) who administer an estate.
+Personal representatives (PRs) – means executors appointed by a will or administrators (when there are no executors appointed by a will) who administer an estate.

 What do PRs do?